mkomod/mknote/README.md

 # mknote

 A command line interface used to create course work and note files.
-Optionally creates script files like R scripts / Python scripts and opens them in your editor of choice.

 ## Installation